 Respondents were then asked their views on “the U.S. continuing to abide by the moratorium on nuclear testing.”
 Nearly nine in ten (87%) approved, while 12% disapproved.
 This included 85% of Republicans, 90% of Democrats, and 83% of independents.
 Trump voters were 82% in support.

 Related Standard Polls

-Bipartisan majorities favor the US participating in the international treaty to ban nuclear tests:
+Bipartisan majorities have favored the US participating in the international treaty to ban nuclear tests:

 The Intermediate Nuclear Forces (INF) Treaty was signed by the US and the Soviet Union in 1987.
 Since then both sides have accused the other of violating the Treaty’s requirements.
 Some US officials, including President Trump, wanted to withdraw, while others wanted to stay in the Treaty and continue to work with Russia on resolving problems.